-Invoke Place • Standard Cells....
+Invoke Place • Place Standard Cell....
 Turn off all optimization because you don't want Encounter to modify your design (which would cause LVS errors later).
 Click OK to place the cells in the design.
 It will appear that nothing happened.
 On the right end of the second row of the toolbar, click on the Physical View icon that looks like a transistor.
 This will bring you to a new view in which you can see the gates placed in the rows.
 Check the console window and look for errors.
-Ignore warnings about the scan chain because you don't have one.
+Ignore warnings about the scan chain because you don't have one, and about buffers because muddlib doesn't have them (it uses pairs of inverters).
 Encounter has a degree of randomness in cell placement and occasionally fails to place the cells.
 If you have an error, restore the last saved version and try again.
 If all is good, save again.